 Kansas City, Missouri

 Apple's retail store at Country Club Plaza in Kansas City, Missouri moved to a new location within the shopping center on Saturday, August 20, 2016.
 The store's new address is 227 Nichols Road.

 Apple's retail expansion efforts to start 2016 have been focused on China, where it has opened 12 new stores in Shanghai, Xiamen, Nanjing, Guangzhou, Shenyang, Tianjin, Dalian, Qingdao, Fuzhou, Jinan, since the beginning of the year.
-Apple now has 37 retail stores in Greater China, which includes China, Taiwan, and Hong Kong, and it is quickly approaching its goal of 40 new stores in the country.
+Apple now has 41 retail stores in Greater China, which includes China, Taiwan, and Hong Kong, surpassing CEO Tim Cook's 2014 goal of reaching 40 stores in the country within two years.